hirre/AutoREST/README.md

 	dotnet AutoRestRunService.dll

-or to change the default port:
+or to change the default port (5000):

 	dotnet AutoRestRunService.dll --port 5005